 But I’ve been surprised by the kindness of strangers around the world.
 It taught me that most people are good.
 We may look different and speak dissimilar languages, but deep down, we all want the same things: to be safe and loved.

 It doesn’t mean that people won’t be rude to you or rip you off.
 But they’re not doing it to be evil.
-This also doesn’t mean you can be naive — most but not all people are good.
-Stay smart and stay safe.
+This also doesn’t mean you can be naive — not all people are good.

 As part of my cautiousness, I used to plan my journeys to the letter.
 But I’ve learned to hold my plans lightly.
 Nothing ever happens exactly the way you expect it en route.
 The weather changes, you get lost, or you discover something better than your plans.
 The best thing you can pack is your flexibility.